Platform comparison

 -

-Reporting goes no further than team status updates
+Reporting goes no further than tracking delivery against schedules

 Verto is the right choice when…